-If you are making oboe reeds at a small desk, chances are you are feeling short on space.
-This list has 8 oboe reed desk hacks that will speed up your oboe reed making process and help organize your reed making supplies.
+If you are making oboe or bassoon reeds at a small desk, chances are you are feeling short on space.
+This list has 8 oboe and bassoon reed making supply hacks that will speed up your process and help organize your reed making accessories.

 Reed Knife Holder Magnetic Wall Strip